performancecopilot/grafana-pcp/docs/installation.rst

 Distribution Package
 --------------------

-This is the recommended method of installing grafana-pcp.
+Distribution Package is the recommended method of installing grafana-pcp.

 Fedora
 ^^^^^^